-Huguka Dukore, which means 'get trained and get to work' in Kinyarwanda, ran for five years in Rwanda and overall trained 40,000 vulnerable youth.
+Huguka Dukore, which means "get trained and let's work" in Kinyarwanda, was a five-year project in Rwanda, run by Education Development Center, Inc. (henceforth EDC), and financed by USAID.
+Over the lifetime of this project, it provided business-skill training for 40,000 vulnerable youth.
 All participants are offered work readiness training; in urban areas the program promotes technical skill and job placement, while in rural areas there is more emphasis on entrepreneurship training and enabling productive self-employment.

-Prior to the initiation of this program, there was a five-year activity in Rwanda called Akazi Kanoze Youth Livelihoods Project that pursued a similar approach and was run by the same organization.
+Prior to the initiation of this program, the same organization ran a five-year activity in Rwanda, called the Akazi Kanoze Youth Livelihoods Project, that pursued a similar approach.

 The implementation of HD studied here is built around three ten-week modules taken sequentially.
 The first is called Work Ready Now!, providing basic business skills such as accounting as well as emphasizing the "soft" skills hypothesized to be both valuable and transferable across jobs and employment sectors (see Campos et al., 2017, for related evidence).2 This module consists of 10 five-day weeks of full-day training.
 The second 10-week module of HD encourages students to focus on self-employment.
-The Be Your Own Boss training is driven towards the promotion of entrepreneurship, and begins to tailor content to the specific sector in which a trainee wishes to focus.
+This Be Your Own Boss training promotes entrepreneurship and begins to tailor content to the specific sector in which a trainee wishes to focus.
 Participants are asked to develop a business idea, identify a concrete market opportunity, outline the business operation and financing, and draw up a business plan.
-The third 10-week module is a Technical Training course that provides specific skills in an employment area (example would include tailoring, hairdressing, carpentry, or beekeeping).
+The third 10-week module is a Technical Training course that provides specific skills in an employment area, such as tailoring, hairdressing, carpentry, or beekeeping.